willianchu/Mid-Term-Project/planning/project-notes.md

 2. quizes
 - id --PK
-- questions (one or more per quiz)
-- url_questions_picture (optional)
+- questions_id
-- choices (one or more for each questions)
-- correct anwer (1 or more)
 - cut_note (to know if passed or not)
 - owner_id -- FK
 - time (time to do the quiz - pending) * I had a bad experience in timed tests.
 I did a proeficiency test and their timer didn't expect asyncrounous aspect in audio questions.
+When youtube was not working yet the timer was running out.

+3. questions
+- id --PK
+- questions (one or more per quiz)
+- url_questions_picture (optional)
+- options (one or more for each questions)
+- correct answer (1 or more)

- 3. quiz_answers
+4. tests quiz_answers
+- id --PK
 - user_id  -- FK
 - quiz_id  -- FK
+- answer_id -- FK

+5. answers
+- id --PK
+- question_id
- - answers
+- user_answer

 ### notes
 - Quizes (create/update questions, delete quizes)